 With the exception of WRAP, access to our Trauma Therapy Program services requires a referral by a Physician or Nurse Practitioner providing ongoing care.
 Every newly referred client is invited to a Trauma Therapy Program orientation session and attendance is required in order to be considered for our services.
 A subsequent intake interview will determine whether Trauma Therapy services are a good fit, starting with the Resourced and Resilient Group.
 Following this group, individuals will be offered an exit interview and will be assessed for further treatment.

 The Trauma Therapy Program is pleased to announce that it will be accepting referrals on the second Wednesday of each month.
-Please note there is currently a 12 - 18 month wait time for access to treatment.
+Referrals will only be accepted on those days.

 Should you be interested in being referred, or referring a client, please have the client’s family physician or ongoing care psychiatrist complete our referral form.
 Once completed, please fax it to 416.323-6356, the referral form can be downloaded from this page.